Demo

 What Does A SaaS License Agreement Include?

-A Software-as-a-Service (SaaS) license agreement is a legal document that outlines the terms and conditions governing the use of a SaaS platform or service.
+A SaaS license agreement is a legal document that outlines the terms and conditions governing the use of a SaaS platform or service.
 It typically includes several key components:

 • Scope of License: Defines the scope and limitations of the license, specifying the permitted use of the SaaS platform or service.
 It outlines whether the license is exclusive, non-exclusive, or limited to certain functionalities.